AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Role.md

 #### 404

-Tenant or ClientCredential Client not found.
+Tenant or Client Credential Client not found.

 #### 500

 Internal server error.
 ***

-## `Get Roles for ClientCredential Client Header`
+## `Get Roles for Client Credential Client Header`

-Head request to get the total number of ClientCredential Client Roles for the specified ClientCredential Client.
+Head request to get the total number of Client Credential Client Roles for the specified Client Credential Client.

 ### Request